 - We recommend Mirage hotel for both budget and mid-range travelers – Book Mirage hotel now!

-How you could spend even less
+How you could spend even less when traveling to Georgia

 - Eat pastries/fast food for dinner as well.
 We typically went out to (cheap) restaurants for dinner.
 Gotta have something that isn’t breaded every once in a while…